-The requirements for the Bachelor of Science in Mechanical Engineering are met over a four-year curriculum that starts with an exposure to the fundamentals of science and engineering, culminating in a senior capstone design experience.
+The requirements for the B.S. in Mechanical Engineering are met over a four-year curriculum that starts with an exposure to the fundamentals of science and engineering, culminating in a senior capstone design experience.

 Introduction to the fundamentals of chemistry, physics, calculus, engineering computations, the profession of engineering, and the design process.
 Students learn to use Creo, a state-of-the-art CAD tool.